-What percentage of claims do you typically bill out within 24-48 hours from receipt of theclaims?
+1. What percentage of claims do you typically bill out within 24-48 hours from receipt of theclaims?

-What’s the percentage of claims you can commit to collecting within 90 days from the date you receive the claims from the Provider?
+5. What is the percentage of claims you can commit to collecting within 90 days from the date you receive the claims from the provider?

-Most Outsourcing vendors would dare to make a verbal commitment on this KPI and is highly unlikely to make it a contractual commitment.
-While the expectation would differ by specialty, for most common specialties, > 95% would be the Gold standard while anything 95 – 98% is acceptable.
+Most outsourcing vendors would dare to make a verbal commitment on this KPI and are highly unlikely to make it a contractual commitment.
+While the expectation would differ by specialty, for most common specialties, > 95% would be the gold standard, while anything 95 – 98% is acceptable.
 Anything less would impact your cash flow and increases the risk of bad debt due to missing timely filing and/or appeals deadlines.
-It’s important to note that this KPI is a reflection of the effectiveness of the billing and the initial collection follow up efforts.
+It is important to note that this KPI is a reflection of the effectiveness of the billing and the initial collection follow up efforts.

-With all top Payers supporting Electronic Remittance Advice notices, top Outsourcing Providers are now able to process over 98% of their Insurance Payments and Denials within 24 – 48 hours.
+With all top payers supporting Electronic Remittance Advice (ERA) notices, top outsourcing providers are now able to process over 98% of their insurance payments and denials within 24 – 48 hours.
 The only exception would be transactions that are pending bank reconciliation or any refunds or recoupment transactions that may require a check and balance.

-What percentage of Secondary claims are typically billed out within 24-48 hours of receipt at the posting stage?
+8. What percentage of secondary claims are typically billed out within 24-48 hours of receipt at the posting stage?

-What’s the typical timeline to submit new Patient Statements?
+9. What’s the typical timeline to submit new patient statements?